lifeparticle/JS-Cheatsheet/react/README.md

 # Virtual DOM

 React creates a copy of the actual DOM called a virtual dom (in-memory representation of the real DOM).
-When there is a change (state change), React creates a new virtual dom, compares it with the previous virtual dom, runs the diffing algorithm, and finally updates a specific part of the actual DOM rather than updating the whole.
+When there is a change (state change), React creates a new virtual dom, compares it with the previous virtual dom by runing the diffing algorithm, and finally updates a specific part of the actual DOM rather than updating the whole.
 This process makes rendering faster and more efficent.

 # Lifecycle